ragnarlevi/GTST/tests/README.md

 pytest
 ```

 in the root folder.
+Will take around 15 minutes.
 This will generate a coverage report which can be found in the `htmlcov` directory.
 To view it run

 ```
 cd htmlcov && python -m http.server